AndreyKoudr/3DVector/README.md

 possible use of simple operations on vectors like v3 = v1 + v2 etc.
   This is a VC 2019 console test project with no Windows specifics, easily converted into Linux.

-  The first class is a traditional C without SIMD acceleration; the second is based on basic SSE2 Intel intrinsics
+  The first class is a traditional C++ 11/14 without SIMD acceleration; the second is based on basic SSE2 Intel intrinsics
 (see https://software.intel.com/sites/landingpage/IntrinsicsGuide/).
 The intrinsics together with the optimiser may produce very good acceleration of the code